 I made my own ground bait; the mixture of bread crumbs and other stuff you throw in the water to conceal yourself and attract fish.
 I would practice lobbing it into a plastic hoop at ranges up to 60 feet in the back garden.
 Later on, I bought a maggapult; a catapult designed to hold maggots or ground bait.
 With that, I practiced hitting the target right across a field -perhaps 2-300 feet away.
 It was all pretty technical stuff.

-At the end of my sting at the Aquadrome, I had progressed to a 12’6″, orange, fibreglass fishing rod and a Mitchell Black Prince reel.
+At the end of my sting at the Aquadrome, I had progressed to a 12’6″, orange, fibreglass fishing rod and an Intrepid Black Prince reel.
 I was using Bayer fishing line which was ultra thin and strong (I remember mine was 1lb or 1.5lb breaking strain).
 Somebody offered me a Billy Lane Match Rod, which was old, still fibreglass, and had two alternative tops, one for float fishing and one for ledgering, and two alternative butts.
 My landing net was a collapsible thing with very course mesh, handy for travelling but a bit abrasive for the fish.
 Technology had moved on, Micromesh was in, and I a keep net about 12 feet long, big enough to hold the large number of fish I was catching.